 How do you prevent theft?

 Keep valuables locked away and out of sight and always close and lock caravan windows and doors when you go off for the day.

-#4 – Road accidents
+#5 Road accidents

 How do I reduce the chance of a road accident?

-Make sure you check the tightness of your caravan wheel nuts regularly and if you don’t already have them, consider fitting some high performance wheel bolts such as WSL safety bolts to reduce the chances of loosening and wheels falling off.
+Make sure you check the tightness of your caravan wheel nuts regularly and if you don’t already have them, consider fitting some high-performance wheel bolts such as WSL safety bolts to reduce the chances of loosening and wheels falling off.

-Always make sure your caravan is properly attached to your tow car and that the breakaway cable is in good condition and has been correctly fitted before every journey.
+Always make sure your caravan is properly attached to your tow car and that the breakaway cable is in a good condition and has been correctly fitted before every journey.

 Over to you…

-Have you ever had to make a caravan claim?
+Have you ever had to make a caravan insurance claim?
 Do you have any other tips for safe and secure touring?
 Feel free to share your stories in the comments box below.